ACWH

 How hot will the water get?

-How much electricity does it use for indoor cooling?
+How much electricity does it use

-How much additional electricity is used when it is heating water?
+How much additional electricity is used when it is

 Can I install it myself?